Team Illinois

 Notes

 *Women’s players can also earn points for the women’s spots on Team IL by playing in the top open division at events without a women’s division.
 This also applies if a planned women’s division doesn’t get enough teams to run.
-They would get the points based on their finish in that division(ex finishing 13th in one of those events would earn 60 points in the women’s standings).
+They would get the points based on their finish in that division(ex finishing 13th in one of those events would earn 13th place points from that event’s points scale towards the women’s standings).

 *If a women’s player chooses to play in any open divisions when a women’s division is offered and has enough teams to run, they would not be able to earn points.
 They must play in the women’s division in order to gain Team Illinois points in the women’s standings in those scenarios.

-The point scales can be seen in full below.
+The point scales for open divisions can be seen in full below.